Dynamics of disordered quantum systems with two- and three-dimensional tensor networks

+In fig.~\ref{fig:ErrorAnalysis}, on $3$D diamond lattices with up to $900$ qubits, we analyse various error metrics that do not require ground truth comparison, such as the average gate error and the relative deviation between BP and first order loop corrections.
+For fixed annealing time, we find these metrics initially increase with system size before quickly saturating to finite values for inputs with $N \geq 100$ qubits.
+This is consistent with the results in Fig.~\ref{fig:DWaveErrorvsSystemSize} and provides strong evidence for the scalability of our approach.
+Moreover, for a fixed annealing time the correlation length, and therefore the bond dimension, are expected to be finite and obey Kibble-Zurek scaling and these results appear to be a reflection of this.
+As expected, we find the bond dimension required to reach a fixed error increases with the annealing time owing to the increased correlation length.

+To provide further evidence of the scalability of our 3D simulations, we show how we can verify our own ground truths via convergence in both bond dimension and loop size with our 3D tensor network approach on a single $192$ qubit diamond input with $t_{a} = 7{\rm ns}$.
+At this system size it is not feasible to obtain a converged ground truth with an MPS approach due to the prohibitive bond dimensions required \cite{king2024}.

+Specifically, in Fig.~\ref{fig:DWaveConvergence}A we show the convergence of a nearest neighbor correlator in both bond dimension $\chi$ and maximum loop size $l_{\rm max}$, leveraging GPUs to significantly lower the loop contraction walltimes at large bond dimension (see fig.~\ref{fig:Timing}).
+We observe convergence of all orders of loop corrections with increasing $\chi$, with the zeroth ($l_{\rm max} = 0$) and first ($l_{\rm max} = 6$) order loop-corrected values agreeing in the first decimal place whereas the first ($l_{\rm max} = 6$) and second ($l_{\rm max} = 8$) show agreement to the third decimal place.
+Moreover, we perform scatter-plot comparisons of all $18,336$ two-point $z-z$ observables computed with different $\chi$ and $l_{\rm max}$.
+As these values are increased the observables become highly correlated, with the correlation metric $\epsilon_{c}$ (using the larger $\chi$ result as a ground truth) converging to values on the order $\epsilon_{c} \sim 0.02$.

-Our results in this work demonstrate the efficacy of a message passing-based structured tensor network approach to simulating the dynamics induced by Eq.~(\ref{Eq:Hamiltonian}).
-Most importantly, this approach is scalable on all two- and three-dimensional lattices considered, with high accuracies appearing to require computational resources which scale roughly linearly in the number of qubits.
-We leverage the scalability here to demonstrate a universal collapse of the correlation function for large cylindrical lattices.
-In Fig.~\ref{fig:DWaveCylinderCorrelatorScaling} we first show the correlation function
+These results all demonstrate the efficacy of a message passing-based structured tensor network approach to simulating the dynamics induced by Hamiltonian Eq.~\ref{Eq:Hamiltonian}.
+We leverage the scalability of this approach to demonstrate, in Fig.~\ref{fig:DWaveConvergence}B, a universal collapse of the correlation function and total spin glass order for large cylindrical and diamond lattices respectively as predicted by the theory of non-equilibrium critical phenomena.